Hannah Witton: Writing

 Witton's first book, Doing It!: Let's Talk About Sex, was released on 6 April 2017 in Europe and in America on 3 July 2018.
 The book concentrates on sex and relationships including personal experiences, and won a SitC 2017 award.
 In 2019, Untendrumherumreden, the German translation, was published.

 Her second book, The Hormone Diaries: The Bloody Truth About Our Periods, covering experiences of menstruation and education around it, was released in June 2019.

 Podcast

 In May 2019, Witton launched a podcast Doing It with Hannah Witton focusing on sex, relationships, taboos and our bodies.
 The podcast follows an interview format where Witton invites a guest to talk about a topic where they have expertise, in conversation.
 The podcast is distributed by Global, and was nominated in the podcast category in the 2020 Global Awards.
+It ended in December 2023.

 TV and radio

 Witton presented the ITV2 sex and relationships show Love Fix in February 2016.

 Witton was a guest presenter for BBC Radio 5 Live on issues to do with sex and relationships, and has been a guest on various BBC radio talk segments on many occasions.
 Witton had a weekly radio show The Hannah Witton Show and co-presented an episode of The Calum McSwiggan Show on internet radio station Fubar Radio, and has presented the BBC Radio 1 segment The Internet Takeover.